purplereign09/weekend_jquery_server_calculator/notes.md

 ## History
-[] Keep a historical record of all math operations & solutions on the server [] Display a list of all previous calculations on the page when it loads a GET request [] Update the lsit when a new calculation is made
+[] Keep a historical record of all math operations & solutions on the server [] Display a list of all previous calculations on the page when it loads a GET request [] Update the list when a new calculation is made
     []History should exist even after refreshing the page